Impact of plastic waste

 Plastic pollution is currently one of the biggest problems affecting the marine environment with an estimated 8 million tonnes of plastic entering the ocean annually.
 Roughly 40% of the ocean’s surface is now covered in plastic debris and if our plastic consumption continues, it is estimated that by 2050, there will be more plastic than fish in the ocean.

-In fact, globally, only about 9% of all the plastic ever produced has been recycled.
-Around 12% of it has been incinerated and, because it takes so long for plastic to break down, the rest all still exists in our environment somewhere in some form, whether this is in landfill or as litter on land and in waters.
-That's a staggering amount of plastic waste just kicking about, polluting our world.
+Globally, only about 9% of all the plastic ever produced has been recycled.
+Around 12% of it has been incinerated and because it takes so long for plastic to break down, the rest still exists in our environment somewhere in some form, whether this is in landfill or as litter on land and in waters.
+That's a staggering amount of plastic waste polluting our world.

 REDUCE > REUSE > RECYCLE

 We need to reduce the plastic that we use.
 The less we buy, the less demand there is for production.

 We need to reuse the plastic that already exists.